zysimplelife/zysimplelife.github.io/_posts/2017-06-05-mina-sshd-understanding.markdown

 From the code above we can see IoAccepter will return the a NioSocketSession which contains both IoProcessor and ServerSocketChannel.
 That means accepter only handle the new session coming from client but let IoPrecessor to handle the details operation.
 So, we should understand how IoProcessor works.
-From the code **AbstractPollingIoProcessor** we can find it is a thread launched but another thread pool.
+Abstract class "AbstractPollingIoProcessor" is also an Runnable which will be launched but another thread pool.
 Each Thread is in charge of pooling the Selector.
 Let us how it works

 ```java